Adaptive colours for dark and light mode

 Each page in a multi-page diagram has its own adaptive colour setting.

-- Automatic: Changes the intensity to enhance the contrast of all coloured elements in a diagram.
-This is set by default.
+- Automatic (default): Changes the intensity to enhance the contrast of all coloured elements in a diagram.

 - Simple: Improves the contrast of only the black and white elements, and retains all other colours.
 Thus the same palette can be used in dark and light modes.